firefly2442/ArmaBriefingConversion/Readme.md

 the briefing.html file and pulls out the appropriate sections and creates a briefing.sqf file.
 Debriefing is still kept and saved to a new briefing.html file.
+An init.sqf is also created and the briefing.sqf file is set to execVM.

 ### Requirements: ###